gerarq/vlgVGA/README.md

 # vlgVGA
-Test en DE1 board from Altera
+VGA test over a DE1 board from Altera